anatoidea/BetaSuite/README.md

     * Open a cmd window by going to Start->Run and entering `cmd` and then pressing enter.
 In the black window that appears, type the following commands, pressing enter after each one:
         * `pip uninstall onnxruntime-gpu`
         * `pip install onnxruntime`
     * Navigate to InstallFolder/BetaSuite-0.2.4/ and open betaconfig.py in Notepad by right-clicking on it, hovering over "Open With", and choosing Notepad.
-In the first section of the file, change gpu_enabled=1 to `gpu_enabled=0`.
+In the first section of the file, comment out the GPU `providers` line and uncomment the CPU line.
 Then save and close the file.

 ## Testing BetaTV to Censor Videos
 * Take one video you want to censor and copy it to InstallFolder/uncensored_vids.
 I recommend a short video (less than a minute).